General Insurance

 Liability insurance — once viewed as a routine line item — is rapidly becoming one of the most unpredictable and expensive costs for businesses today.
 Across industries, from small contractors to large corporations, premiums are climbing, coverage is tightening, and insurers are pulling back.

 What’s driving this shift isn’t a single headline event, but a convergence of trends: larger jury awards, more aggressive litigation, and a changing regulatory environment.
 While it hasn’t dominated mainstream headlines like interest rates or inflation, liability insurance is quietly reshaping how businesses operate — and how much risk they can afford to take.
+The Insurance Information Institute (Triple-I) has flagged the current environment as one of the most challenging underwriting cycles in over a decade.

 For many companies, the question is no longer whether they need coverage, but whether they can still afford the level of protection they once took for granted.